DevOps Blog

 (Determine when to use ECS vs AKS vs EKS.)

-Container Orchestration goes hand in hand with containerized applications as containerization is only one part of the overall container revolution.
-Container Orchestration is the process of managing the container throughout its lifecycle, from deploying the container to managing availability and scaling.
+Container orchestration goes hand in hand with containerized applications because containerization is only one part of the overall container revolution.
+Kubernetes is among the most popular orchestration platforms, with industry-wide support and the ability to power virtually any environment—from single-node clusters to multi-cloud clusters.

 (Explore our multi-part Kubernetes Guide, including hands-on tutorials.)